cpjanssen/autoui-open-data-initiative.github.io/index.md

 - **Enhancing Collaboration:** By making research data and methodologies openly available, we foster an environment where researchers can easily collaborate, building upon each other's work to push the boundaries of knowledge.
 - **Promoting Transparency and Reproducibility:** Open access to research findings and data supports the verification of results, enhancing the credibility and reliability of research within our community.

-In light of these benefits, we have taken steps to integrate Open Science principles into our research practices, aiming to lead by example within the automotive user research community.

 ## Towards Open Science